tdilauro/Simplified-wiki/LibraryRegistryDesign.md

 If `shapefile` is provided as well as `latitude` and `longitude`, it's presumed that the latitude/longitude pair is a _representative_ point within the area described by the shapefile.

-A library may have multiple locations.
+A library may be associated with multiple locations.

+A region may be associated with multiple locations.

 ## Postal codes